Preschool World Language Program

-The Spanish curriculum at Williamsburg Northside School opens up new worlds of communication and cultural understanding for our K-8 students.
+The Spanish curriculum at Williamsburg Northside School in Brooklyn opens up new worlds of communication and cultural understanding for our K-8 students.
 It is our mission to develop a progressive curriculum that supports students learning in an environment based on their interests that recognizes the worth of cultural diversity and promotes global citizenship.

 Students will study and work in interdisciplinary projects within each thematic unit and form connections to their Spanish curriculum and everyday life.
 Students sometimes will find themselves working independently and in groups.